wkillerud/some-sass/docs/src/README.md

 - Workspace-wide code navigation and refactoring, such as Rename Symbol.
 - Rich documentation through [SassDoc][sassdoc].
 - Language features for [`%placeholders`][placeholder], both when using them and writing them.
+- Support for both SCSS and intended [syntaxes].

 ![](./images/highlight-reel.gif)